Environment Element

 Tasks:

-1. 1) Research incentive based programs to encourage local governments to engage in watershed-based regional planning and water quality oriented best local land use practices.
+1. Research incentive-based programs to encourage local governments to engage in watershed-based regional planning and water quality oriented best local land use practices and work with community stakeholders to conserve areas that could be a resource for future strategy considerations.

-3. 3) Promote best management practices such as integrated stormwater management efforts and low impact designs to improve the health of watersheds.
+3. Promote best management practices such as integrated stormwater management efforts and low impact designs to improve the health of watersheds.
+SD1 has led innovative best management practices that could inform countywide stormwater infrastructure strategies.

 Basis: